microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

     ![Screenshot parameter examples](./06.png)

-    > **Note: The extra dot is due to the shell script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **NOTE: The extra dot is due to the shell script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**

     The script will: